squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

   a better experience.
 We'll explore some of those paths in the future.

 If you've made it this far, thank you for your time and interest in Material for MkDocs!
-This is the first blog article which I decided to write after a short [Twitter survey][41] made me to.
+This is the first blog article that I decided to write after a short [Twitter survey][41] made me to.
 Feel free to leave a comment when you have something to say.